-Assuming that you are able to justify the investment(s) you make by impersonal, objective reasoning, every investor still knows that there is a degree of risk involved when an investment has been made in a certain company.
-This is what I refer to as the risk of your personal stock holdings.
+Assuming that you are able to justify your investments with objective reasoning, every investor knows that there is always a degree of risk involved when investing in a company, which we refer to as the risk of personal stock holdings.

 1. Sudden Events

-We probably all have seen a stock price plummeting due to the information presented in a company’s press release.
-Although I cannot promise you that this will never happen to you (again) – I can reveal a free and powerful tool which I use to monitor the press releases relevant to my stock portfolio.
-By clicking on the link provided you will be redirected to the page which explains exactly how you can use this tool for your own benefit.
-Using this tool helps you react faster to these sudden events, thus increasing the possibility to minimise your loss.
+We have all seen stock prices plummet due to information presented in a company’s press release.
+Although I cannot promise that this will never happen again, I can recommend a free and powerful tool that I use to monitor press releases relevant to my stock portfolio.
+By clicking on the link provided, you will be redirected to a page that explains exactly how you can use this tool to your advantage.
+Using this tool can help you react faster to sudden events, increasing the possibility of minimizing your losses.

 2. Holding Your Stocks

 Another type of risk related to personal stock holdings involves the risk of stock ownership itself.
 To demonstrate this type of risk, I have gathered some interesting articles which I recommend you to read.
 The first article, “Holding Your Securities“, explains the three possibilities for holding your stocks:

 - Physical Certificate – The security is registered in your name on the issuer’s books, and you receive an actual, hard copy stock or bond certificate representing your ownership of the security.